LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 Hint for avoiding long waits: Always ask for one of the first three appointment in the morning or the afternoon; that way, barring an emergency patient, they haven't had a chance to fall behind yet.

-Plus, in my clinical work experience, docs won't come out on the floor to see patients, until they have at least 2-3 waiting for them.
-(Another unspoken reflection that a dr. sees his/her time as more valuable than patients.)
+Plus, in my years of clinical work experience (first as a tech then as a Clincial Supervisor), surgeons won't come out on the floor to see patients, until they have at least 2-3 waiting for them.

 A good way to determine your doc's level of respect or lack thereof is to be observant in how much time they actually spend in the room with you and other patients.

-(I've also had staff to whom I've shown concern for how they are feeling, break down and cry and spill the beans about what that doc is like to work for.
+(I've also had staff to whom I've shown concern for how they are feeling, break down, cry and spill the beans about what that doc is like to work for.
 Cheap, demanding, and disrespectful are the top 3 most common complaints.)

 Here are the 5 reasons why this is the case:

 1. In some cases, the person who arrived after you but went back before you, is an emergency.
-Due to patient privacy issues, it can be stated that they are, but not discussed or explained why.
+Due to patient privacy issues, may not be discussed or explained.

 2. In some cases, that person is not seeing the same provider that you are; and thus, it's an apples and oranges situation as providers move at different paces and their patients may be simple follow-ups with no issues so their appointment is brief.